 Want to learn more about Changdeokgung Palace?
 Book yourself onto one of these hand-picked tours:

 - World Cultural Heritage Tour: Visit some of Seoul’s best-known cultural sites on this complete half-day tour.
 The tour includes a tradition Hanjeongsik (set meal) lunch, entrance fees, and hotel pick-up.

 - Afternoon UNESCO & Traditional Markets Tour: Combine a visit to Changdeokgung Palace with the bustling markets of Insadong and Namdaemun on this 4-hour afternoon tour.
 All entrance fees and hotel pick-up & drop-off are included.

 Once you’ve had your spirits uplifted by Changdeokgung and the Huwon Secret Garden, head southwest towards the artistic and cultural enclave of Insadong.
 If Bukchon Hanok Village is the residential heart of old Seoul, Insadong is its commercial side.

 Insadong’s also one of the best places to eat in Seoul.
-Be sure to grab a small street-side Korean snack along the away.
-Just don’t eat too much—there’s plenty more delicious food to come soon!
+Be sure to grab a small street-side Korean snack along the way.
+Just don’t eat too much—there’s plenty more delicious Seoul food to come soon!